EmbedJournal/embedjournal/_posts/2013-04-25-how-to-use-gmail-form-terminal-linux.md

 $ mail -s "subject" -a "attachment-if-any" "receiver@some-domain.com"
 ```

-Now you have to type your message here.

-then hit enter and come to a new line and press CTRL+D you should see a EOT at the line this indicates that you have successfully sent the mail.
+Now you have to type your message here and then hit enter and come to a new line and press CTRL+D you should see a EOT at the line this indicates that you have successfully sent the mail.
 The -a <A attachmentA > is completely optional so you can omit it.
-You can also use IO redirection operators in linux to transfer the contents of a file into a mail like,
+You can also use IO redirection operators in Linux to transfer the contents of a file into a mail like,

 ``` shell
 $ mail -s "subject" "receiver@some-domain.com" < message.txt